DiscreteLogarithm/capillary-LAMMPS-LIGGGHTS/README.md

 ## Installation

-First apply the patch:
+* Put the patch file in your top-level LAMMPS directory, where the LICENSE and README files are.

+* Apply the patch by typing the following command in your top-level LAMMPS directory:

     patch -p1 < patch.capillary

-Then enable this package by:
+* Then include this package by typing the following command in src directory:

     make yes-user-capillary

-Then compile again as usual.
+* Then build again as usual.

 ## Uninstallation

-Use following command:
+* Use following command in src directory:

     make no-user-capillary

-Then compile again
+* Then build again